 Our lawyers provide straight-forward, pragmatic advice to deal with employment conflicts quickly and inexpensively.
 Vancouver labour lawyer Jason Koshman has been on both sides of the table.
 He understands that getting to the bottom line and resolving problems benefits everyone.
 That is why Jason Koshman and our legal team work to resolve labour and employment conflicts quickly, cleanly, inexpensively and in a manner most advantageous to our clients.

 We are a British Columbia based law firm with a strong connection to Fort McMurray.
 We defend clients charged with criminal and driving offences in BC and Alberta.
 A number of our clients live in BC and work in the oil patch in Northern Alberta.
-Lawyer Sarah Leamon was born and raised in Fort McMurray and she regularly returns to the city.
-Criminal Lawyer Paul Doroshenko was born and raised in Alberta and long ago graduated from the University of Alberta law school.
+Lawyer Paul Doroshenko, Q.C. was born and raised in Edmonton and long ago graduated from the University of Alberta law school.
+He regularly returns to the Alberta to defend criminal cases.
 He has presented to Alberta lawyers on the use and functioning of the RCMP breathalyzers used in Alberta.
 We have a direct 24-hour phone number from Fort McMurray to our offices in the Lower Mainland of British Columbia.

 Whether you’re applying to simply visit Canada, to live here for work or studies, or wanting to immigrate to Canada as a permanent resident, it is good to have an immigration lawyer on your side to help you navigate the complexities of Immigration Law.